 However, there have been a lot of studies over the last decade that point out how noxious some of the materials are that go into home furnishings, from rugs to furniture to paint, many of which off-gas volatile organic compounds (VOCs) — which are linked to adverse health effects — into the air we breathe,.
 Because of how close our bodies and breath are to our mattresses all night long (literally inches away), choosing a clean and green mattress can be an important factor in our family’s health, but finding the right one at the right price can be challenging.

 To be honest, for many years we avoided the whole issue of sketchy materials in our mattresses by only buying and using 100% natural cotton and wool futon mattresses.
 On the upside, they tend to be affordable — at least as affordable as a conventional mattress — and are fairly widely available.
 On the downside, while a basic futon can provide a firmer sleeping surface (which we prefer over softer mattresses), in just few short years they can become highly compacted and end up being uncomfortable for pickier sleepers, especially if they have been a kid’s bed and been through lots of jumping and rough-housing like ours have.
 One way to upgrade an older futon or mattress is with the addition of a mattress topper, which we did a few years ago with a 100% natural latex topper from Sleep on Latex.
-That experience opened my eyes to the world of natural latex toppers and mattresses, which I believe are an excellent alternative to memory foam or polyurethane mattresses that seem to be all the rage recently.
+That experience opened my eyes to the advantages of natural latex toppers and mattresses, which I believe are an excellent alternative to memory foam or polyurethane mattresses that seem to be all the rage recently.

 A few months ago, we got a full-size 100% natural latex mattress from Sleep on Latex, the 9″ thick model, and because our 12-year old had been sleeping on the oldest futon in the house, we put the new mattress on her bed.
 If you’ve never bought a “bed in a box” type of mattress before, it can be quite astounding, as the size of box that arrives at your door doesn’t look nearly big enough to fit an entire 9″ thick mattress in it.
 Even after opening the box and sliding out the mattress, it still looks rather small, but after removing the wrap it instantly expands to full size, which is a worthy trick all on its own.
 Immediately after opening the mattress, there is a scent of latex that comes off of it, which is totally normal, but after a short time that scent dissipates and is no longer noticeable.